-If your monitor supports Performance mode and you need to keep the USB ports enabled when the monitor is in Auto-Sleep Mode, change the Power Mode setting from Power Saver to Performance.
+If your monitor supports Performance mode, you can keep the USB ports enabled when the monitor is in Auto-Sleep Mode by changing the Power Mode setting from Power Saver to Performance.

 NOTE: If you are connecting a computer that is not battery powered, you must change the Power Mode setting to Performance mode.